 Michael is the quality and performance manager and oversees the WCMICS Funding Program, clinical audit work and consumer partnerships.
 Michael has been with WCMICS since 2011 and is now in his third role having previously held project manager and project officer roles.
 After completing a degree in Biochemistry in his native UK, he was in several roles for the Victorian Cancer Registry before returning to the UK to gain experience in healthcare quality improvement in the National Health Service.
 Michael has a keen interest in consumer engagement and health literacy and is currently completing a graduate certificate in consumer and community engagement.

 Alex is the Cancer Service Improvement Manager and has been with WCMICS since 2011.
 Currently working part-time, she is largely focused on the governance portfolio.
 She has a Master of Health Administration and a Bachelor of Arts / Bachelor of Science with honours in genetics.
-Prince2 trained, Alex is a graduate of the Management Residency Program run by the Australasian College of Health Service Management and has over 16 years experience working in management / project roles within government and health service settings (both here and in London).
+Prince2 trained, Alex is a graduate of the Management Residency Program run by the Australasian College of Health Service Management and has over 16 years experience working in management / project roles within government and health service settings in Australia and London.

 Dilu Rupassara Project Lead - Optimal Care Pathways E: firstname.lastname@example.org Ph: (03) 8559 9068

 Dilu is the Optimal Care Pathway Lead and is responsible for state-wide adoption of the Optimal Care Pathways (OCPs) within WCMICS Health Services.
 She is also responsible for overall strategic direction for the OCP transformation programs.